LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

 3. Evaluate the article results that are displayed.
 If they aren't what you expect, you might need to adjust the knowledge base's configuration.

     <img style="width:800px" src="img/ConvoBuilder/kb_cms_no_ai_test_2.png">

+    {: .important}
+    Answers are evaluated by your external CMS.
+When they're returned, they're always assumed to be a match.